-The successful cameras days per monitoring period were pooled for all cameras at each site and then converted to active camera weeks for the monitoring year (year 1 operation) by dividing by seven.
+The successful cameras days per monitoring period were pooled for all cameras at each site and then converted to active camera weeks for the monitoring year by dividing by seven.
 Presence of emus and use of the crossing zone was recorded as the number of emu detections per active week.
-This method for recording rate of use was considered suitable than absolute trap rates per total images captured, due to the high number of photographs of cattle and maintenance workers captured below each bridge.
+This method for recording rate of use was considered suitable than absolute trap rates per total images captured, due to the high number of photographs of cattle and property owners captured below each bridge.